Copy and paste version: firstname.lastname@example.org

 Very good, and now for a few details!

 What IS a signal whip?
 It’s a smaller whip, between 3 and 5 feet long with no fall—the cracker is attached directly to the body of the whip itself.
 Signal whips don’t have a handle, either—that is to say, the part where you hold it is not rigid, instead it is flexible (in contrast to a bullwhip, for instance, which has a stiff handle that doesn’t flex with the thong of the whip).
 I have two general build styles; the first has the handle area bound quite firmly, so that it flexes less relative to the rest of the thong–this helps with leverage.
-The second style involves a “hard bind” for the first two inches under the heel knot, and then the rest of the thong is kept fairly evenly supple all the way to the heel knot.
+The second style is “supple to the heel” and involves a “hard bind” for the first two inches under the heel knot, while the rest of the thong is evenly supple.
 The two styles are distinctly different for throwing, but I like to be versatile!
+All signal whips have a shot loaded core.
+All my signal whips have my Dyneema tail assembly with a tiny plaited loop on the end which allows the cracker to be replaced without having to replait the tail of the whip, unless otherwise requested.